committedtester/httpntlm-url-checker/readme.md

+# This code is provided for demonstration.
+It is coupled tightly to a local test IIS server.
+# However it should be possible to modify for other IIS server's and other websites

 #FIRST THING
 # You will need to generate an encrypted password for your local windows user
 # Modify the file called 'encryptPassword.js'.
 Modify the first line marked var yourPassword